littlefs-project/littlefs/DESIGN.md

 filesystem.
 COW filesystems can easily recover from corrupted blocks and have natural protection against power loss.
-However, if they are not designed with wear in mind, a COW filesystem could unintentionally wear down the root block where the COW data structures are synchronized.
+However, if they are not designed with wear in mind, a COW filesystem could unintentionally wear down the root block where the COW data structures are persisted.

 ## Metadata pairs

 The core piece of technology that provides the backbone for the littlefs is the concept of metadata pairs.
-The key idea here, is that any metadata that needs to be updated atomically is stored on a pair of blocks tagged with a revision count and checksum.
+The key idea here is that any metadata that needs to be updated atomically is stored on a pair of blocks tagged with a revision count and checksum.
 Every update alternates between these two pairs, so that at any time there is always a backup containing the previous